- What is customer effort score (CES)?

-Customer Effort Score (CES) is a customer experience metric that measures how much effort a consumer must exert during an interaction with a company.
-It is usually measured by asking a single customer effort score question: rate how much effort was required to get a specific issue or request resolved.
+Customer Effort Score (CES) is a customer experience metric that measures how much effort a customer must exert during an interaction with a company.
+It is most often measured by asking a customer a single question: rate how much effort was required to get a specific issue or request resolved.

 According to Gartner, organizations should strive to deliver experiences that are low effort because effort is the driver with the strongest tie to customer loyalty.
 Research has shown that 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have a low-effort experience.

 High-effort interactions include needing to repeat information, interacting a second time, experiencing ‘generic’ service, a lack of self-service, or needing to exert additional mental effort to have an issue resolved.
 By tracking CES, businesses can make the necessary improvements to enhance the customer experience.

 To calculate customer effort score, organizations divide the sum of all individual customer effort scores by the number of customers who responded.
 The more people who “Strongly Agree” that the company made the experience easy for them, the higher the CES.

 Customer Effort Score ranges from 0-100.
 For example, if 82 customers out of 100 were satisfied with the interaction, your CES would be 0.82.

 Benefits of a High Customer Effort Score

 There are many advantages for businesses which achieve a high customer effort score.
 Here are some of the common benefits.

 Low effort means a higher likelihood of a customer referral, with Gartner reporting that 96% of customers who experience a high-effort interaction say they would speak negatively about the company to others.
 Research shows that top-performing low-effort companies tend to have an NPS that is 65 points higher than top-performing high-effort businesses.
 This is a further proof that a good customer effort score is linked to customer loyalty.

 Higher repurchase rates